easygsea/eVITTA/easyGSEA/inc/rnk_explaination.md

 #### **Example RNK file**

-You can try our example RNK file (Goh et al., *Aging Cell*, 2018) by clicking the `loadExampleRNK` button below.
+You can try our example RNK file (Goh et al., *Aging Cell*, 2018; Blanco-Melo D et al., *Cell*, 2020) by clicking the `loadExampleRNK` button below.
 Please make sure you have selected your species of interest.
 The file will be automatically loaded.

 <div id="example1" class="shiny-html-output"></div>